Jamie956/Jamie956.github.io/frontend/angular.md

-the providers array contains a list of all of the services that you want to make available to the whole application.
+The providers array contains a list of all of the services that you want to make available to the whole application.